 Fried polenta is a traditional side dish popular in Northern Italy that is made with leftover polenta.
 Buttery, crispy outside and creamy inside, this pan-fried polenta is an easy, gluten-free, delicious side dish to serve with saucy dishes like ragu, meat, or vegetable stew.
-Traditionally, these polenta fires are served with cheese and mushrooms but can also be a great appetizer with a dipping sauce.
+Traditionally, these polenta fries are served with cheese and mushrooms, but can also be a great appetizer with a cheesy dipping sauce.

 Jump to: